askpng/install-notes/bfin.md

 Test suspend again, then log out, log in, and test suspend again

 ## Disable kernel lockdown if on Secure Boot (optional)
+> As of right now this is not working.
+To use `throttled`, disable Secure Boot.
 1. Check `lsm`:
 ```
 cat /sys/kernel/security/lsm